MSM Research Grant Program launches second funding competition

 In January 2017, Canadian Blood Services hosted an international meeting that brought together national and international stakeholders to identify research priorities for closing knowledge gaps that impact donor eligibility for men who have sex with men.
 The research questions and knowledge gaps identified at this meeting have been published in a review article by Dr. Goldman and colleagues titled Donor deferral policies for men who have sex with men: past, present and future.

-Further reading: The evolution of a donor deferral policy: where do we go from here?
+Further reading: The evolution of a donor deferral policy: where do we go from here? (blog post)

 Last Spring saw the launch of the first competition.
 As a result, 11 research projects were funded and are now underway.